ac-i2i-engineering/.github/profile/README.md

 ---
 If you have any questions or need assistance, feel free to reach out to any of us.
 We're here to support you every step of the way!

-- Dhyey Mavani (Head of Engineering)
+- Dhyey Mavani, _Founding Head of Engineering Team_
-- Prakhar Agrawal
+- Prakhar Agrawal, _Founding Engineering Team Member_
-- Maximo Gonzalez
+- Maximo Gonzalez, _Founding Engineering Team Member_

 ### Key Points to Focus On
 ---